‘Resigned’ but ‘hopeful’: Dane County’s most liberal voters react to Biden nomination

 Future change

-Nelson said she's "hopeful" Biden and Harris will bring some of the changes she's looking for.
-She thinks liberal Congresswomen such as Ilhan Omar and Alexandria Ocasio-Cortez could help pull Biden more toward the left.
+Nelson said she’s “hopeful” Biden and Harris will bring some of the changes she’s seeking.
+She believes liberal Congresswomen such as Ilhan Omar and Alexandria Ocasio-Cortez could help pull Biden more toward the left.

 If Biden doesn’t fight for progressive change, Behling hopes it will come in 2024.